d0n601/CSUS-CSC153/Labs/Lab2/README.md

 ![2_target_make_filesystem](./images/2_target_make_filesystem.png)
 **Figure 15:** Make FAT 32 file system on the new partition.

-At this point, we're ready to mount the evidence drive to store a copy of our evidence, and evidence hashes.
+At this point, we're ready to mount the to store a copy of our evidence, and evidence hashes.
 ![3_target_mount_filesystem](./images/3_target_mount_filesystem.png)
-**Figure 16:** Mounting our evidence drive.
+**Figure 16:** Mounting drive to copy our evidence to.

 Once our target drive is mounted, we create a `case1` directory, and acquire the data.
 ![aquire_data](./images/aquire_data.png)